 Three countries have reported that additional measures to reduce fishing mortality of eel beyond the management plans have been taken.
-This concerns for example the
+This concerns for example the regulation of fishing gear and development of common management plans with neighbouring countries.

 Efforts to enhance co-ordination of measures to conserve eel stocks within the Baltic Sea, as well as with other European countries, have been reported to take place for example through the development of a joint management plan for the Polish-Russian zone of the Pregola drainage basin and Vistula Lagoon, and in the Curonian Lagoon.